 RESEARCH

 Beauty: Fashion modeling is a "winner-take-all" labor market with vastly unequal earnings among models, and between men and women.
-Based on fieldwork and interviews in the New York and London modeling markets, my dissertation outlines this form of precarious labor typical of “bad jobs” in the new economy.
+Based on fieldwork and interviews in the New York and London modeling markets, my dissertation outlined this form of precarious labor typical of “bad jobs” in the new economy.

 Elite Consumption: Tracing the connections between beauty, value, and status led me to study elites.
 My last book, Very Important People, documents how women with valued “bodily capital” generate status, social ties, and economic profits for wealthy men, while women themselves are unable to access such benefits.
 Based on fieldwork in New York, the Hamptons, the French Riviera, and Miami, this project is part of broader efforts to understand stratification by studying elites, who now drive the world’s sharp rise in economic inequality.